ashedow/helpers/docs/heap/assigment_help.md

 * Mocking, request factory (for Django) ★★

+* @mock vs @Magicmock

+`MagicMock` is a subclass of `Mock` with default implementations of most of the magic methods.
+You can use MagicMock without having to configure the magic methods yourself.

 * Pytest fixtures ★★★
+`@pytest.fixture`
+At a basic level, test functions request fixtures they require by declaring them as arguments.
+When pytest goes to run a test, it looks at the parameters in that test function’s signature, and then searches for fixtures that have the same names as those parameters.
+Once pytest finds them, it runs those fixtures, captures what they returned (if anything), and passes those objects into the test function as arguments.

 * Writing custom Tesst Runner? use cases (for Django) ★★★

+@parametrize

 ## Django